xta0/xta0.me/_posts/2025-01-06-GenAI-Stable-Diffusion-DDPM.md

 ## The noise-to-image reconstruction

-To recover the image from a noise, we need to find the way to recover $x_0$ from $x_t$.
+To recover the image from noise, we need to find a way to recover $x_0$ from $x_t$.
 However, this revert process is uncomputable without additional information.

 From the perspective of probability theory, we aim to compute the conditional probability $p(x_{t-1}\|x_t)$.
 This conditional probability can be described using Bayes' theorem: